gnss-lab/mosgim2/README.md

     python modip.py --year 2017 --alt  300.

-Use `process.py` to solve for coefficients of spherical harmonics expansion of GIM in MLT coordinate system, which will be stored in `res_file`
+Set proper variables in `config.py` and use `process.py` to solve for coefficients of spherical harmonics expansion of GIM in MLT coordinate system, which will be stored in `res_file`

     python process.py

+For bulk processing use command line arguments:

+    python process.py --data_path /home/artem/data/mosgim/hdf/ --res_path /home/artem/data/mosgim/results --nworkers 1 --coords mag

 Script `plot.py` is provided for your convinience to give an example of converting SH coefficients from `res_file`, obtained at the previous step, to plot GIMs in spherical coordinate system.